aria-ml/dataeval/docs/source/concepts/workflows/ML_engineer_workflow.md

 ![Coverage](../../_static/images/concepts/coverage.png)

-In this example, the AI engineer was able to identify high-contrast electric substations as a potentially problematic subclass in the operational dataset.
+In this example, the ML engineer was able to identify high-contrast electric substations as a potentially problematic subclass in the operational dataset.

 Another image assessment tool is *out of distribution* (OOD) detection.
 This tool detects images which look entirely dissimilar to those on which the model was trained.
-Such images can indicate to an AI engineer that there has been a qualitative shift in image distribution, or that a new, operationally relevant class has emerged.
+Such images can indicate to an ML engineer that there has been a qualitative shift in image distribution, or that a new, operationally relevant class has emerged.
 An example OOD output can be seen below: